EXECUTIVE REMUNERATION POLICY AND REPORTS

 Comparison to remuneration of other employees

 The remuneration elements and programs are the same for executives as for employees at large.
-Base pay amounts, ontarget bonus rate, upfront value of share-based incentives, as well as the other benefits to executives, are determined based on level and location.
+Base pay amounts, on-target variable pay rate, upfront value of share-based incentives, as well as the other benefits to executives, are determined based on level and location.
 The company considers three main elements in designing the compensation framework for these elements; external data sources such as Radford Data & Analytics to ensure market alignment and competitiveness, internal comparisons to ensure fairness and equality, and any factors critical to the company’s strategy, such as key growth areas, skill shortages and specialist knowledge.

 Group service